 The saying “When in Rome, do as the Romans do” holds very true whenever traveling.
 You’ll encounter cultural body language traits that you’re unfamiliar with.
 Instead of clinging to your own values and culture, why not try to blend in?

 Start by observing how the locals act with each other.
 What gestures do they make?
 How close do they stand together?
 Do they touch each other a lot or do they avoid contact?
 How fast do they talk?
 By observing these things and then trying them yourself, you will be more readily accepted in this other culture, even if you’re just visiting.
 Moreover, people will highly appreciate it if you try to learn their language and respect their culture.
 This will help build rapport and possibly new relationships.

-This guest post is by one of our body language experts in training: Michiel Andreae from The Netherlands.
+This guest post is by one of our certified body language trainers: Michiel Andreae from The Netherlands.
 He loves to teach people how to improve their communication skills through body language and to coach people to make better use of their nonverbal skills.
 Find him on Twitter.